-The leader software providers for the AEC industry were mutating their functionalities accordingly with these major milestones, which have to do with the hardware capabilities and the adoption by the users.
-Until there came a time when this information management was insufficient, beyond exporting formats, interconnecting master data and a referential integration that was affected by that historical trend of working based on departmentalization.
+The large software providers for the AEC industry were mutating their functionalities accordingly with these major milestones, which have to do with the capabilities of the hardware and adoption by users.
+Until a time came when this information management was insufficient, beyond exporting formats, interconnecting master data and a referential integration that was affected by that historical trend of work based on departmentalization.

 A little bit of history.
-Although in the field of industrial engineering the search for efficiency has much more history, the technological adoption of Operation Management in the AEC context was late and based on conjunctures; aspect that today is difficult to dimension unless we have been involved in those moments.
-Many initiatives came from the seventies, taking force in the eighties with the arrival of the personal computer, added to the computer-aided design of potential databases, raster images, internal LAN networks and the possible to integrate related disciplines.
-Here vertical solutions appear like puzzle pieces such as topography, architectural design, structural design, estimation of budgets, inventory control, planning of construction; all with the technological limitations that were not enough for an efficient integration.
-Additionally, the standards were almost non-existent, the solution providers suffered from petty storage formats and, of course, some resistance to change by the industry since the adoption costs were difficult to sell in an equivalent relation with the efficiency and cost effectiveness.
+Although in the field of industrial engineering the search for efficiency has much more history, the technological adoption of Operation Management in the AEC context was late and based on conjunctures; aspect that today is difficult to dimension unless we have been participants in those moments.
+Many initiatives came from the seventies, they gain strength in the eighties with the arrival of the personal computer that, being able to be on every desk, adds to the computer-aided design the potential of databases, raster images, internal LAN networks and that possibility of integrate related disciplines.
+Here are vertical solutions for pieces of the puzzle such as surveying, architectural design, structural design, budget estimation, inventory control, construction planning; all with the technological limitations that were not enough for an efficient integration.
+Additionally, standards were almost non-existent, solution providers suffered from poor storage formats and, of course, some resistance to change by the industry due to the fact that adoption costs were difficult to sell in an equivalent relation to efficiency and cost effectiveness.

 Going from this primitive stage of sharing information required new elements.
 Perhaps the most important milestone was the maturity of the Internet, which, beyond giving us the possibility of sending emails and browsing static web pages, opened the door to collaboration.
 Communities interacting in the era of web XNUMX pressed for standardization, ironically, this came from open source initiatives that right now no longer sound irreverent and are rather seen with new eyes by the private industry.
 The SIG discipline was one of the best examples, coming against all odds in many moments to overcome the proprietary software; debt that to date hasn’t been able to be accompanied in the CAD-BIM industry.
 Things had to fall by their weight before the maturity of thought and undoubtedly the changes in the BXNUMXB business market in the fuel of a globalization based on connectivity.